alondraorn/DH150-UX/README.md

 #### Southwest
 There is an overload of promotional offers, such as signing up for the travel credit card, as well as images on the homepage that distracts the user <br />
 Severity rating: 2 <br />
-Why: Inconsistencies in design and layout create less efficient task flows for the user
+Why: Inconsistencies in design and layout create less efficient task flows for the user.

 #### Southwest
 On the homepage, there are a lot of upsells and promotional offers that take away from the main goal of the app: to book a flight <br />
-Severity rating: 2
+Severity rating: 2 <br />
-Why: Promotional offers are more relevant for loyal customers rather than first time travelers, preventing them from exploring the app further
+Why: Promotional offers are more relevant for loyal customers rather than first time travelers, preventing them from exploring the app further.

 ### **9: Help users recognize, diagnose, and recover from errors**